Worried about what would happen to the person you care for if you are caught up in an emergency situation?

 The card is FREE of charge as is the support to develop your Emergency Plan.

-If Adult Social Care provide any care in the first 72 hours this will also be provided free of charge.
+If Adult Social Care provide any care within the home in the first 72 hours this will also be provided free of charge.
 However PLEASE NOTE that if care from Adult Social Care continues after this initial 72 hour period this will be subject to the usual assessed charges and may not therefore be free.

 How do I apply for a Carers Emergency Card?